evgeni/Grandstream-Firmware-HT802/README.md

 # GrandStream Firmware Patcher
-A tool to extract, decrypt and patch files from firmware
+A tool to extract, decrypt and patch [firmware](http://www.grandstream.com/support/firmware)

 With this tool you can create Custom Firmware for Grandstream devices